 You’ll need to fill a bucket with warm water and add a cup of white vinegar.
 Then apply to the wall with a soft sponge.

-Well, OK, that’s fictional, but you can use a magic eraser to restore the whiteness of your walls and we’d definitely recommend one of these if a small member of the family has daubed them with crayon or left their grubby fingerprints on them.
+You can use a magic eraser (opens in new tab) to restore the whiteness of your walls and we’d definitely recommend one of these if a small member of the family has daubed them with crayon or left their grubby fingerprints on them...

 You’ll just need to wet it under the tap, squeeze out, and then apply to wall.
-Like magic – but not really.
+Again, test it first on an inconspicuous spot hidden by furniture usually.